abdshomad/youtube-transcript-fetcher/docs/next-enhancements-001.md

 - **Description**: A "Summarize" feature has been added to the transcript modal.
 It uses the Gemini API to generate a concise, bullet-point summary of the full transcript, allowing users to grasp the key points of a video quickly.

 ### NE003 - Key Topics & Concepts Extraction
-- **Status**: Suggested
+- **Status**: Implemented
-- **Date**: 11 Nov 2025
+- **Date**: 15 Nov 2025
-- **Description**: Use the Gemini API to analyze the transcript and extract a list of key topics, technical terms, or main concepts discussed.
-These could be displayed as clickable tags for quick navigation or reference.
+- **Description**: An "Extract Topics" feature has been added.
+It uses the Gemini API to analyze the transcript and extract a list of key topics, which are then displayed as clickable tags that trigger an in-transcript search for easy navigation.

 ### NE004 - Batch Transcript Generation
 - **Status**: Suggested